 How is the Sustainability Framework being developed?

-The AAA CEO Amanda Olthof prepared a draft Sustainability Framework and the Board has recruited member Julie Wilkinson who is an Environmental Consultant and has experience in developing corporate documentation of this nature in a range of industries.
+Julie Wilkinson who is an Environmental Consultant and has experience in developing corporate documentation of this nature in a range of industries, is the responsible person for drafting the document.
 A Working Party, comprising a range of large to small breeders, from different parts of the country and with involvement in different aspects of our industry, will guide the development of the Framework, set priority goals and assist its implementation.

 As part of the development of the Sustainability Framework, we will ask 10 members to participate in a Pilot Program to provide feedback and assist us in improving the framework, our goals and the implementation program.
 These members will become our mentors for the Framework implementation rollout.